GRN Collar Strategy

 GRN (iPath Series B Carbon ETN), in the Financial Services sector, (Asset Management industry), listed on AMEX.

-The iPath Series B Carbon ETNs are designed to provide exposure to the Barclays Global Carbon II TR USD Index.
-They offer exposure to the price of carbon as measured by futures contracts on carbon emissions credits from the EU ETS and CDM mechanisms.
+The iPath Series B Carbon ETNs are financial products designed to mirror the performance of the Barclays Global Carbon II TR USD Index.
+Their objective is to provide investors with exposure to carbon pricing, which is determined by futures contracts tied to carbon emission allowances originating from established schemes such as the EU Emissions Trading System (EU ETS) and the Clean Development Mechanism (CDM).

-GRN (iPath Series B Carbon ETN) trades in the Financial Services sector, specifically Asset Management, with a market capitalization of approximately $10.8M, a beta of 0.40 versus the broader market, a 52-week range of 25.02-36.45, average daily share volume of 1K, a public-listing history dating back to 2019.
+GRN (iPath Series B Carbon ETN) trades in the Financial Services sector, specifically Asset Management, with a market capitalization of approximately $11.5M, a beta of 0.13 versus the broader market, a 52-week range of 25.02-36.45, average daily share volume of 1K, a public-listing history dating back to 2019, approximately 93K full-time employees.
 These structural characteristics shape how GRN etf options price implied volatility around earnings windows, capital events, and macro-driven sector rotations.

 What is a collar on GRN?